John Ch.21

 13 Jesus came and took the bread and gave it to them, and so with the fish.

-The memories must now be flooding back.
-Initial shock is gradually being replaced with relief, realization, gladness, and finally peace.
+Initial shock is gradually being replaced with relief, realization, gladness, and finally peace; the perfect Shalom completeness that Jesus promised them, at that last Passover gathering.

 “O Lord, my heart is not lifted up;